The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: The semi-Markov beta-Stacy process prior

 \begin{remark} If $F\sim BS(c,F_0)$, then $\E{F(t)}=F_0(t)$ and $\Var{F(t)}$ is a decreasing function of $c(t)$ such that $\Var{F(t)}\rightarrow 0$ as $c(t)\rightarrow +\infty$.
 Hence $F_0$ is the mean of the process, while $c$ controls its dispersion \citep{Walker1997}. \end{remark}

-The beta-Stacy process is especially useful thanks to its conjugacy property, which implies that the posterior distribution of $F\sim BS(c,F_0)$ conditional on a sample of exact observations from $F$ is again a beta-Stacy process.
-The beta-Stacy process is also conjugate with respect to an observation which has been \emph{censored}, i.e. whose value is only known to exceed some known constant \citep{Kalbfleisch2002,Singpurwalla2006}.
-These properties are summarized in the following Proposition, which is a specific case of the more general Theorem 1 of \citet{Walker1997}. \begin{proposition}[\citet{Walker1997}] If, conditionally on $F\sim BS(c,F_0)$, $T_1,\ldots,T_n$ are independently distributed according to $F$, then the posterior distribution of $F$ given $T_1,\ldots,T_n$ is $BS(c_*,F_*)$, where
+The beta-Stacy process is conjugate, i.e. the distribution of $F\sim BS(c,F_0)$ conditional on a sample of exact observations from $F$ is again a beta-Stacy process.
+The beta-Stacy process is also conjugate with respect to censored observations (c.f.
+Remark \ref{rem:equivSM}).
+These properties are summarized in the following Proposition, which is a special case of Theorem 1 of \citet{Walker1997}. \begin{proposition}[\citet{Walker1997}] If $F\sim BS(c,F_0)$ and $T_1,\ldots,T_n$ are independently distributed according to $F$, then the posterior distribution of $F$ given $T_1,\ldots,T_n$ is $BS(c_*,F_*)$, where

 where $N(t)=\sum_{i=1}^n\Ind{T_i\leq t}$.
 Instead, the posterior distributions of $F$ given $T_n>t^*$ (i.e. a censored observation), where $t^*$ is a fixed constant, is $BS(c_*,F_*)$, where now

 \end{proposition}